UTI Tests

 - For young women with symptoms, a diagnosis of infection can reasonably be made with counts as low as 1,000 bacteria per milliliter.

-- Men are considered to have an infection with a count of only 1,000 bacteria per milliliter.
+- Men have an infection with a count of only 1,000 bacteria per milliliter.